scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 The graph actually contains nodes for all the points falling out of clusters as well as the clusters themselves.
-Each node has an associated ``size`` attribute, and each edge has a ``weight`` of the lambda value at which that edge forms.
+Each node has an associated ``size`` attribute and each edge has a ``weight`` of the lambda value at which that edge forms.
 This allows for much more interesting analyses.

-Next we have the :py:meth:`~hdbscan.plots.CondensedTree.to_pandas` method, which returns a panda dataframe where each row corresponds to an edge of the networkx graph:
+Next, we have the :py:meth:`~hdbscan.plots.CondensedTree.to_pandas` method, which returns a panda DataFrame where each row corresponds to an edge of the NetworkX graph:

 .. code:: python